-Kyūsho (literally: “places of suffering”) are anatomical weak points within the human body which are susceptible to the application of force or pressure, the result of which will cause pain, injury, unconsciousness, or death.
-The magnitude of the applied force, the area of the body to which the force is applied, and the technique used to apply the force always need be seriously contemplated.
+Kyūsho (literally: “places of suffering”) are anatomical weak points within the human body.
+Kyūsho are susceptible to the application of force or pressure, which will result in pain, injury, unconsciousness, or death.
+The magnitude of the applied force, the area of the body to which the force is applied, and the technique used to apply the force must always be seriously contemplated.

 In general, avoid striking any muscular or fatty areas.
-Muscle and fat act as a natural safety padding that will dampen the impact of your blows.
+Muscle and fat act as a natural safety padding which dampens the impact of your blows.
 While striking these areas will cause painful bruising, these bruises will not set in until long after the confrontation has ended.
 To quickly incapacitate an attacker, you must attack sensitive soft tissues, break small bones, or dislocate major joints.
 Fighting requires a functioning skeleton.

-There are a number of popular books on the market today which detail the locations of vital points and list their effects.
-However, these books typically draw from traditional Chinese medical practices (such as acupuncture) and lack a scientific basis in anatomy or physiology.
-The only non-pseudoscience book about kyūsho for a popular audience is Deadly Karate Blows: The Medical Implications, by Brian C. Adams.
-If you cannot obtain a copy of this book, we suggest critically reading standard medical reference texts, such as Gray’s Anatomy, which can be purchased anywhere at a nominal cost.
-A list of kyūsho is provided in the table below, listed from the top of the body to the bottom, as that makes them easier to memorize:
+There are a number of popular books which explain vital points location, and list their effects.
+However, these books typically draw from traditional Chinese medical practices (i.e., acupuncture) and lack a scientific basis in anatomy or physiology.
+The only non-pseudoscience kyūsho book is Deadly Karate Blows: The Medical Implications, by Brian C. Adams; however, this book is currently out-of-print.
+If you cannot obtain a used copy of this book, we suggest critically reading standard medical reference texts, such as Gray’s Anatomy.

 Every technique you perform should be always directed to one of these thirty kyūsho.
 Even when performing kata, you must envision striking the kyūsho of an imaginary attacker matching your height and build.

-First off, do not punch someone in the skull.
+Do not punch someone in the skull.
 Heads are incredibly hard, and you can easily break your hand trying to crack one open.
 (This is why boxers wear padded gloves.)
-As such, attacks to the skull should only be conducted with the most robust parts of your body, such as the hammer-fist, elbow, knee, or heel.
-Even then, a skull fracture is unlikely, but it will introduce your opponent to the magical world of closed-head trauma.
+Attacks to the skull should only be conducted with the most robust parts of your body (e.g., hammerfist, elbow, knee, or heel).
+Even then, skull fractures are unlikely, but closed-head trauma is certain.

-A flow to the forehead could cause whiplash from the sudden change in head position.
+Additionally, whiplash can result from the sudden change in head position.

-The bones behind the eye are thin.
-A really strong eye-poke can break this bone and pierce the brain.
+The bone behind the eye is unusually thin.
+Though it is extremely unlikely, strong eye-poke could break this bone and pierce the brain itself.

 Bridge of the nose

 The philtrum is the groove centered on the upper lip, directly under the nose.
-A strike to the philtrum can have a variety of results, depending on the severity of the impact.
-Listed from least to greatest, these are:
+A strike to the philtrum can have a variety of results, depending on the severity of the impact:

-- Due to the nerve density in that region, all strikes to the nose will cause an involuntary watering of the eyes, which can temporarily impede the opponent's vision.
+- Due to the high nerve density in that region, all attacks at/near the nose cause an involuntary watering of the eyes, which can temporarily impede the opponent's vision.

-- Slit lips, along with chipped, fractured, or dislocated teeth are likely.
+- Chipped, fractured, or dislocated teeth are likely.

 - Whiplash is possible.

-- Due to the skull's spherical nature, the sudden pressure pressure spike can cause a bursting fracture of the maxilla (upper jaw) under the eye, beside the nose, and above the canine teeth.
-This fracture typically occurs on the opposite side of the face, but same-side bursting fractures are possible.
-Eating becomes excruciatingly painful until the fracture heals.
+- Due to the skull's sphere-like geometry, a sudden pressure pressure spike in this region can cause a bursting fracture of the maxilla (upper jaw) under the eye, beside the nose, and above the canine teeth.
+These fractures typically occur on the opposite side of the face, but same-side bursting fractures are possible.
+Eating becomes excruciatingly painful until these fractures heal.

-- Unconsciousness, either from a concussion or from shock.
+- Unconsciousness can result, either from a concussion or from shock.

-Please not that contrary to popular portrayals in television, movies, and comics, a rising palmheel skrike to the philtrum will not cause instant death by fracturing the nasal bone and using it to pierce the brain.
-This is a physiological impossibility, as the only passages within the skull leading to the brain are those for the nerves and blood vessels, which go straight-up, and are too small to accommodate the nose structure.
-While it is unlikely, though possible, for any forceful blow to the head to cause instant death, this typically a consequence of concussions or ruptured blood vessels.
+- Death can occur.
+Please note that contrary to popular portrayals in television, movies, and comics, a rising palmheel skrike to the philtrum will not cause instantaneous death via piercing the opponent's brain with their fractured nasal bone.
+This is physiologically impossible; the only intra-skull passages leading to the brain are for the nerves and blood vessels -- these passages are too small to accommodate the nose structure, and their direct upward angle offers no convenient attack vector.
+Any forceful blow to the head is unlikely, though possible, to cause death from via the following mechanisms:

 Side of jaw

-Powerful blows could fracture or dislocate the jaw.
-Healing requires wiring the jaw shut, reading the opponent unable to speak or eat solid food.
+Powerful strikes could fracture or dislocate the jaw.
+Broken jaws must be wired shut to heal, rendering the opponent unable to speak or eat solid food.

 Side of the neck